 Markovian chains are therefore regarded as a series of events in which the probabilities of occurrences for every event depends upon their immediately preceding events.
 Theoretically, they could also be referred to as a first-order Markovian Chain Process, or first-order-Markovian.
-For finite Markov Chains, it is assumed that the sequence of events have some of the following Markovian properties: (i)outcomes for succesive experiment are only one of a finite number of possible outcomes a_1 , a_2 ,..., a_n , (ii) probability of occurrence of outcome a_i for every given experiment may not necessarily be independent of the outcomes of previous successive experiments, but rather, it is very much largely dependent at the very most upon the outcome, a_i of its immediately preceding experiment, (iii) there exist given numbers P{ij} that usually are representative the probability of outcome a_j for each experiment, as far as outcomes a_i have been seen to have occurred in preceding experiments.
+For finite Markov Chains, it is assumed that the sequence of events have some of the following Markovian properties: (i) outcomes for successive experiment are only one of a finite number of possible outcomes a1, a2,..., a_n, (ii) probability of occurrence of outcome ai for every given experiment may not necessarily be independent of the outcomes previous successive experiments, but of rather, it is very much largely dependent at the very most upon the outcome, a_i of its immediately preceding experiment, (iii) there exist given numbers P{ii} that usually are representative the probability of outcome a_i for each experiment, as far as outcomes a_i have been seen to have occurred in preceding experiments.
 These are therefore the probabilities of moving from initial position i to the new position j from a single step or movement.
-This movement is mathematically presented as P{ij} .

-The outcomes a_1 , a_2 ,..., a_n are called states and the numbers P{ij} are called transition probabilities.
-The number of experiments or number of movements are often referred to as steps.
-In some instances, the probability distribution of the initial state may be given, but this may not be very necessary when the determination of steady-state equilibrium is the focus (Agbadudu, 1996).
-The number P{ij} which represents the probability of moving from state a_i to state a_j in one step can readily be portrayed in a matrix form called a transition matrix.
-This matrix for general finite Markov Chain processes exhibiting states a_1 , a_2 ,..., a_n mathematically denoted as follows:
+This movement is mathematically presented as P{ii}.
+The outcomes a1, a2,..., a_n are called states and the numbers P{ii} are called transition probabilities.
+The number of experiments, or number of movements are often referred to as steps.
+In some instances, the probability distribution of the initial state may be given, but this may not be very necessary when determination of steady state equilibrium is the focus (Agbadudu, 1996).
+The number P{ij} which represents the probability of moving from state a_i to state a_i in one step can readily be portrayed in a matrix form called a transition matrix.
+This matrix for general finite Markov Chain processes exhibiting states a_1, a_2, \dots, a_n are mathematically denoted as follows: